Tanya010802/llm_quality_evaluator/README.md

 # LLM Quality Evaluator

-A lightweight Python framework for evaluating LLM output quality across multiple dimensions — built for AI-focused QA/SDET workflows.
+A lightweight Python framework for evaluating LLM output quality across multiple dimensions
 ## What It Tests

 | Dimension | What It Checks |